rackerlabs/technical-blog/_posts/2014-03-03-the-odd-couple-mongodb-and-mysql.markdown

 ---
 layout: post
-title: 'The Odd Couple: MongoDB and MySQL'
+title: 'The odd couple: MongoDB and MySQL'
 date: '2014-03-03 14:10'
 comments: true
 author: Alex Brandt
 published: true
-categories: []
+categories:
+  - Database
 ---

 The choices and combinations we have available during datastore selection